 The development of financial feasibility studies cannot begin until the amount of labor required is known.
 The employee schedules, hours of operation, staffing patterns, staff benefits, skill levels, and level of supervision of employees must all be determined before serious development of the food facility begins.
 As part of its concept development, the fast-food industry based its low labor costs on the use of hourly unskilled labor, scheduled to work short periods of time.
 When the food operation is busy, part-time employees are scheduled to work.
-The traditional eighthour day is seldom used in the fast-food industry, except for supervisors and managers.
-The use of part-time employees in fast-food restaurants has also significantly reduced the cost of benefits, and was an important part of concept development in the fast-food industry.
+The traditional eight-hour day is seldom used in the fast-food industry, except for supervisors and managers.
+The use of part-time employees in fast-food restaurants has also significantly reduced the cost of benefits.
+The use of part-time employees was an important part of concept development in the fast-food industry.